 If you would like to see the Women’s players on the next level, one of our two professional teams is the Connecticut Sun of the WNBA.
 An added benefit to attending these games is the fact they play their home games at Mohegan Sun casino.
 You could spend time visiting the shops, restaurants and/or the casino floor before or after the game.

 Aside from basketball, there are a couple sports teams in the area that are routinely enjoyed by graduate student.
-The New Britain Rock Cats are a minor league baseball team (affiliated with the Twins) and are just 15 minutes away.
+The New Britain Bees are a minor league baseball team and are just 15 minutes away.
 Tickets are always available and start at $6.
 Furthermore, there are many fun promotional night that are held.

-If you like hockey, our other professional team is the AHL Hartford Wolfpack.
+If you like hockey, our other professional team is the AHL Hartford Wolf Pack.
 Tickets are readily available and begin at $12.
-As is the case with the Rock Cats, the Wolfpack host many promotional nights.
+As is the case with the New Britain Bees, the Wolf Pack host many promotional nights.

 I Want to Visit the City